hulvdan/cookier/TASKS_HULVDAN.md

 x stat effect: CRIT_CHANCE
 x stat effect: ARMOR
 x stat effect: DODGE
+x stats frame
+2025-09-16

+* show `%` in names of stats that are %
+* fix web build exception on killing a ton of enemies right before the wave ended
 * INTERNET stat effect: RANGE: how does it work?
 * stat effect: RANGE: weapon pos
 * stat effect: RANGE: weapon starting to shoot distance